-- ... mark the desired name in the list and click the Edit symbol ... - ✓ In the Edit user dialog, a warning will appear that if you change the name the associated user password will be deleted. - ► In the User name field, enter a permissible user name (⇒ information on Permissible user names, p.
-99). - As soon as your entry is permissible, enSuite will activate the [OK] button. - Confirm the name with [OK]. - The changed name will be displayed in the list.
-The old password will be deleted. - The user can change their password the next time they log in to the device (<changed user name>, empty password) (⇒ section 9.4.1 Changing the password, p.
-118).
+- ... mark the desired name in the list and click the Edit symbol . - ✓ In the Edit user dialog, a warning will appear that if you change the name the associated user password will be deleted. - ► In the User name field, enter a permissible user name. ⇒ information on Permissible user names (p.
+103) - ✓ As soon as your entry is permissible, enSuite will activate the [OK] button. - Confirm the name with [OK]. - ✓ The changed name is displayed in the list.
+The old password is deleted. - ► Log on to the enCore device and assign a secure password. ⇒ 9.4.1 Change password (p.
+122)

-9.2 Managing access rights (administrators only)
+9.2 Managing access rights (administrator only)

 Access rights determine which parameters or system settings a user may or may not change on the device.
-The access rights are managed exclusively by administrators in the expert mode.
+The access rights are managed exclusively by the administrator in the expert mode.